ansys/pyfluent/doc/source/user_guide/make_container_image.rst

 Prerequisites
 -------------

-* A Linux machine and this machine needs to have `Docker <https://www.docker.com>`_ installed.
+* A Linux machine with `Docker <https://www.docker.com>`_ installed.

-* A valid Ansys account.
+* A valid Ansys license and account.
 Your Ansys reseller should have provided you with one.

 * The following provided files: